jonsayer/Random-Dungeon-Generator/README.md

 - Add a boss room to the dungeons, their weakness depending on the dungeon item.
 - More diverse enemies.
-- More dungeon items to find.
+- More dungeon items to find and use, such as a hookshot.
 - Replace the Zelda graphics with open source alternatives.
-- Animated player sprite.
+- Animated/walking player sprite.
 - Replace the Kaboom 0.5.0 game engine with something more robust.
-Oddly, actually playing the game is less interesting to me than generating the maps, so don't expect this!
+Oddly, actually playing the game is less interesting to me than generating the maps, so don't expect this very soon!
-- Add a sword swing animation instead of a bland "BAM!" icon for a sword swing.
+- Add a sword swing animation instead of a bland "explosion" icon for a sword swing.
 - A overworld graphics to the overworld generator, with different screen maps that can connect to one another.
 - Connect the overworld generator to the dungeon generator so that it creates both together, and mod the player allowing the player can traverse from the overworld to dungeons and back again.
 - I have general intentions to use the code from this to create a new repository that creates a playable dungeon in GB Studio, instead of javascript.
 If I make that, I will likely not deploy it to this repository but its own.

 ## Don't sue me Nintendo

 - Obviously the graphics are from Nintendo's "The Legend of Zelda: Link's Awakening" for Game Boy Color.
 Go buy that game, it's great.
-I am using the graphics as fair use for eductional purposes, for now.
+I am using the graphics as fair use for eductional purposes, and they will be replaced in the final version.